BUSM 7075 Philosophical Foundations of Business Research

 Credit Points 20

 Legacy Code 200743

-Coordinator Terrence Sloan Opens in new window
+Coordinator Terry Sloan Opens in new window

-Description This unit aims to develop a deeper understanding of the theoretical traditions in business research, the philosophy of science that informs research and the methodological approaches in business research.
+Description This subject aims to develop a deeper understanding of the theoretical traditions in business research, the philosophy of science that informs research and the methodological approaches in business research.
 We discuss in depth the assumptions behind two major paradigms: The deductive (quantitative) and the inductive (qualitative) paradigms.

 Student Contribution Band HECS Band 4 20cp